 Considerations

 InterServer’s data centers are US-only, which can mean higher latency for visitors from Europe, Asia, or Australia.
-Their interface is also a bit dated compared to newer providers, and cPanel is technically an add-on (though it comes at no cost on shared plans when selected).
+Their interface is also a bit dated compared to newer providers, and the headline plan ships with DirectAdmin rather than cPanel, which is a slightly different control panel to get used to if you’re moving from a cPanel host.
 Backups are performed weekly rather than daily, which is a step behind some competitors.
 No free domain is included.

 3. Stablepoint – Best for Cloud-Native Infrastructure